 National Center on Substance Abuse and Child Welfare

-Presents national data over more than two decades that summarizes how parental substance use has affected the child welfare system.
+Presents national data from two decades that summarizes how parental substance use has affected the child welfare system.

 Parental Substance Use as Child Abuse